 Divorce can be an emotionally trying time.
 A good divorce attorney is not only an aggressive legal advocate in court and in negotiations, but he or she is also a good listener and a caring guide throughout the divorce process.

-At Wilson-Goodman Law Group, PLLC, we help our clients determine what they value most so that we can work together in a cost-effective manner to reach their most important goals in property division, spousal support, and child custody.
+At Wilson-Goodman Law Group, PLLC, we help our clients determine what they value most so that we can work together in a cost-effective manner to reach their most important goals in property division, spousal support, and Legal Decision-Making (Custody).

 Our Gilbert divorce attorneys treat every client with care and fairness, quickly and capably setting them on a path toward resolving their legal issue so that they can move ahead with their life after divorce.

 We've provided a FAQ on Arizona Divorce to assist people considering divorce.
 We invite you to review the information we've provided and then contact one of our three Arizona divorce attorneys to schedule an appointment.

 Either the husband or wife must have lived in Arizona for at least 90 days, or have been a member of the armed forces stationed in Arizona for at least 90 days.
 There is a 60 day waiting period after service of the petition for dissolution before a divorce can be finalized.

 The time it will take to complete your divorce will depend upon the speed with which you can reach agreement on financial and child custody issues and, of course, upon the court's schedule.

 Do I Need to Prove Fault?